 Planning a wedding can be a daunting experience.
-Most people won’t have organised a large event before, so it can be difficult to know where to begin.
+Most people won’t have organized a large event before, so it can be difficult to know where to begin.
 Big wedding party tent.

-Once you’ve decided on a date for the big day and booked the venue for your wedding or civil ceremony, the very next thing you need to do is book your reception venue.
+Once you have decided on the big day and booked the venue for your wedding or civil ceremony.
+Next, you will need to book the reception venue.

 This is where wedding insurance is important.
 From the moment you start spending money on your wedding you should have a good wedding insurance policy in place.
-Wedding insurance doesn’t just cover financial losses incurred on the big day itself but can help protect many costs incurred in the run up to your wedding including Wedding Dress cover, Wedding Rings and Transport cover and importantly Failure of Suppliers cover.
+Wedding insurance doesn’t just cover financial losses incurred on the big day itself but can help protect any costs incurred in the run-up to your wedding including Wedding Dress cover, Wedding Rings and Transport cover, and importantly Failure of Suppliers cover.

 Personal Liability and optional Public Liability Cover – With a large number of people gathered together to celebrate with you on your wedding day, accidents can sometimes happen.
 In today’s litigious environment it is wise to protect yourself against the cost of civil claims, for example, accidental loss or damage to a 3rd party’s property at the Wedding or reception venue.
 Wedding insurance can help protect you against such costs.